Integrate security solutions in Azure Security Center

 Manage integrated Azure security solutions and other data sources

-Under the Security Center menu, select Security solutions.
+From Security Center's menu, select Security solutions.

 The status of a partner solution can be:

-- Healthy (green) - there is no health issue.
+- Healthy (green) - no health issues.

 If health status data is not available, Security Center shows the date and time of the last event received to indicate whether the solution is reporting or not.
-If no health data is available and no alerts are received within the last 14 days, Security Center indicates that the solution is unhealthy or not reporting.
+If no health data is available and no alerts were received within the last 14 days, Security Center indicates that the solution is unhealthy or not reporting.

-- Solution console.
-Opens the management experience for this solution.
+- Solution console - Opens the management experience for this solution.

-- Delete solution.
+- Delete solution

 Add data sources